tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 Check out the [podcast](https://podcasts.apple.com/us/podcast/ai-daily-short-story/id1703394839)

-Check out the [code](https://GitHub.com/tonym128/storytime), it doesn't include piper, but it's the stock code.
+Check out the [code](https://GitHub.com/tonym128/storytime), it doesn't include piper, but its the stock code.

 Link to paper on [TinyStories](https://arxiv.org/abs/2305.07759)